 Exclusive Content Related to 2025's Summit

-Interview with Delix Therapeutics' CEO
+Interview with Delix Therapeutics' Chief Executive Officer

 The last 6 to 12 months have been a mixed bag - a few high-profile successes, but also many programs that have missed the mark.
 The current state of play, however, remains unchanged - there continues to be vast unmet need in the field of neuropsychiatry, and patients are waiting for better treatments...

-Interview with Evecxia Therapeutics' CEO
+Interview with Evecxia Therapeutics' Chief Executive Officer

 Commercially and from an M\&A standpoint, recent successes include Cobenfy, Auvelity, Caplyta, and even Spravato.
 Those successes demonstrate the massive commercial potential in psychiatry.
 Cobenfy, Auvelity, and particularly Caplyta win on safety.
 Safety = scalability.
 Scalability = large markets.
 Large markets = blockbuster potential.
 All four drugs are based on clinical evidence.
 Cobenfy and Spravato use novel mechanisms of action, while Auvelity and Caplyta optimize on validated pharmacologies of yore.
 Unfortunately, in depression, there have been regrettable - yet not unexpected - trial failures...